Employer of Record

 Termination and Protection

-Employees in Germany enjoy robust protection from termination under the German Act on Protection Against Unfair Dismissal (KSchG), which applies after six months of employment in companies with more than ten employees.
-Independent contractors, on the other hand, can generally be terminated with notice according to their contract.
+Employees in Germany enjoy robust protection from termination under the German Act on Protection Against Unfair Dismissal (KSchG), which generally applies after six months of employment in establishments with more than ten employees.
+Independent contractors, on the other hand, can generally be terminated in accordance with their contract.

 AspectEmployeeIndependent Contractor